THE EARLY DAYS

 In 2000, he was retained by the labor union, IUE Local 509, at the manufacturing plant formerly owned by General Motors and later by Valeo, E.S.
 There, he represented hundreds of union members with serious repetitive from trauma injuries to the hands and arms, hearing loss, and spinal injuries.
 Due to the constant change of ownership and changes in insurance coverage, he was "baptized by fire" with some of the most complex litigation issues that the Workers' Compensation Law has to offer.

 In 1998, Mike joined the N.Y.
 Army National Guard where he served as a Judge Advocate (JAG) for the 27th "Enhanced" Infantry Brigade in Syracuse NY.
 He transferred to the U.S. Army Reserve in 2001 where he served with the 98th Training Division in Rochester and Buffalo.
 His military education includes graduation from the U.S. Army Judge Advocate Basic and Advanced Officer Courses at the University of Virginia and the U.S. Army, Intermediate Level Education Course at the Command and General Staff College at Ft.
 Levenworth.
 In 2013, Mike was selected for promotion to the rank of Lieutenant Colonel in the United States Army Reserve.
+He was assigned as the Webster/Niagara Falls Western Team Leader for the 7th Legal Operations Detachment Headquartered in Schenectady, NY.
 During his military career, he was involved in numerous separation misconduct boards, criminal and civil investigations, and legal assistance with Wills and Powers of Attorney for soldiers deploying to both the Iraq and Afghanistan conflicts.
 During this time, he was awarded both the Meritorious Service Medal and Army Commendation Medal.